niki-bw/ideal-octo-parakeet/README.md

 - Sites occasionally change layouts without notice.
 - A few carriers have two entirely separate portals for old vs. new policies.

 There is no standard.
-Every carrier is its own special case.
+Every portal is its own special case.

 The login-only automations gave us a foothold, but they were each written independently and don't share much structure.
 Some are clean; some are rough.
 Extending them — without creating a maintenance nightmare — is the real challenge.

-Supporting one or two carriers by hand is straightforward.
+Supporting one or two portals by hand is straightforward.
 Supporting 100+ — and keeping them working over time — is a real engineering challenge.

 ---